galastrostats/general/git-tutorial/07-collaborating.md

 The Collaborator has some questions about one line change made by the Owner and has some suggestions to propose.

-With GitHub, it is possible to comment the diff of a commit.
-Over the line of code to comment, a blue comment icon appears to open a comment window.
+With GitHub, it is possible to comment the diff record of a commit.
+Over the line of code in the diff record, a blue comment icon (+ symbol) appears, which you can click to open a comment window.

-The Collaborator posts its comments and suggestions using GitHub interface.
+The Collaborator posts comments and suggestions using the GitHub interface.

 Now comments appear as a bubble in the commits summary.